GeorgeWeb/syclref/_api-docs/device.h/cl%253A%253Asycl%253A%253Adevice/functions/create_sub_devices/index.md

-   **Returns:** Vector of sub devices.
+   **Returns:** propMust be info::partition_property::partition_by_counts. countsA vector of sizes for the resulting sub devices.
+Vector of sub devices.
 The number of sub devices created is the same as the number of sizes passed.

 ---